“Hey, remember that amaaaaazing time we grabbed a latte at Starbucks and talked about work?”

 12. Craft together

 Invite your friend to bring over their current, portable craft project and futz together.
 You don’t even need to be working on the same type of craft!
-You g’head with your swear-y cross stitch, they can knit this cute bumble bee toy cat toy and you’re catching up and being productive all at once!
+You g’head with your swear-y cross stitch, they can knit a dog sweater and you’re catching up and being productive all at once!

 If you want to be really productive, here are 25 DIY gifts that people will really, truly love.